tgreenidge/HangmanCLI/README.md

 If player tries to solve the answer by guessing one letter at a time:
   - Correct letters in the answer are revealed in their correct positions
-  - Incorrect letter guesses are displayed under "Incorrect Guesses on page"
+  - Incorrect letter guesses are displayed

 ### Word Lengths
 - The words are of 4 to 8 letters only